tann200/phptravels-test/README.md

 2. Install npm from https://nodejs.org/en/download/
 3. Set up and start selenium standalone server following the guide here: https://www.npmjs.com/package/selenium-standalone

-# Setup codeceptjs with its helpers and reporters:
+# Setup codeceptjs with its helpers and mocha for mochawesome reporter:
 	npm install -g codeceptjs
 	npm install -g webdriverio
 	npm install -g selenium-webdriver
-	npm install --save-dev mochawesome
+	npm install mocha

 *Follow the guide:* http://codecept.io/quickstart/ if any problems encountered.

 # Unzip or clone the tests package to Your users home folder.

+#Install the mochawesome reporter to the project folder:

+	npm install --save-dev mochawesome

 # How to run tests